benjspriggs/Group4/src/main/scala/interactive/General SQL.md

  LIMIT 1;
 ```
 - ### `service`
 Another area for clarification.
-For now, default giving lots of information about the service.
+For now, default to giving lots of information about the service.
 ```sql
 SELECT service_info.NAME, service_info.DESCRIPTION, service_info.SERVICE_CODE
  FROM service_info